 The School of Biological Sciences at UEA is a vibrant community, boasting state-of-art research facilities as well as modern teaching laboratories and is firmly embedded in the internationally renowned Norwich Research Park.

 We offer a broad range of courses and a high degree of flexibility for our students.
 This is one of the reasons that we have been consistently ranked among the top five Biology Departments in the National Student Survey.
-In 2013, we ranked second for teaching in Biology among all mainstream English universities.
+In 2014, Biology at UEA was ranked joint 1st among all mainstream English universities.

 The quality of our teaching is reflected in the excellent rates of employment among our graduates, with 93% of our graduates that were available for work in employment or further study within six months of leaving us.

 Our academic researchers are at the forefront of their field – you can read about the School's research and teaching achievements in the 2013 BIO Report.